contensis/contensis.github.io/http-src/search/search-basics.md

 Results can be ordered by one or more fields in an ascending or descending direction.
 Order clauses are prioritised in the order that they are added.
 By default, if no order clauses are specified then the entry results are ordered by the EntryTitle in an ascending direction.

-Order by 'releaseDate' in an ascending direction
+Order by 'releaseDate' in an ascending direction.
 ```json
 {
     "orderBy": [{